eric2323223/jekyll-now/drafts/PG.md

 # 相关概念

 ## 强化学习
+#### Definition

+1. Action (A): All the possible moves that the agent can take
+2. State (S): Current situation returned by the environment.
+3. Reward (R): An immediate return send back from the environment to evaluate the last action.
+4. Policy (π): The strategy that the agent employs to determine next action based on the current state.
+5. Value (V): The expected long-term return with discount, as opposed to the short-term reward R. _Vπ(s)_  is defined as the expected long-term return of the current state sunder policy π.
+6. Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action  _a_.  _Qπ(s, a)_  refers to the long-term return of the current state  _s_, taking action  _a_  under policy π.

 DQN is a form of Q-learning with function approximation (using a neural network), which means it tries to learn a state-action value function Q (given by a neural network in DQN) by minimizing temporal-difference errors, i.e. trying to make the value  Q(s,a)Q(s,a)  close to *r+γmaxa′Q(s′,a′)r+γmaxa′Q(s′,a′)*  after observing a transition  (s,a,r,s′)(s,a,r,s′), where the actions can be chosen arbitrarily (the algorithm is  _off-policy_), typically using a greedy or epsilon-greedy policy based on the current Q function.